jacobobryant/biff/libs/fx/README.md

 **Machine**: a function defined with `biff.fx/defmachine` or `biff.fx/machine`, such as `increment-file` from the example.

+**Pipeline**: a machine defined with `biff.fx/defpipeline` or `biff.fx/pipeline` that transitions through a sequence of unnamed states.

 **Effect handlers** and **effect keywords**: functions that perform effects and their associated keywords, such as `:example.fx/slurp (fn ...)` from the